University Financial Policies

 A grant or contract often requires Pepperdine to include certain contractual clauses in purchase orders or subcontracts issued under the award.
-The requesting school/department must obtain input from the Office of Research, Grants, and Foundation Relations in advance as to which contractual clauses are appropriate for inclusion in individual purchase order contracts.
+The requesting school/department must obtain input from the Grant Office in advance as to which contractual clauses are appropriate for inclusion in individual purchase order contracts.

-If a government-sponsored project agreement is a funding source, a government representative may be required to approve a proposed purchase of capital equipment or complex goods or services before the Purchasing Office places the order.
+If a government-sponsored project agreement is a funding source, a government representative may be required to approve a proposed purchase of capital equipment or complex goods or services before purchasing places the order.

 Offices Needing Documentation

 The requesting department is responsible for maintaining records of approval documentation.
-When required, the Purchasing Office or the Accounts Payable Office may request copies of such documents.
+When required, Purchasing or Accounts Payable may request copies of such documents.

-- Subcontracts — If the purchase requires government approval of subcontract provisions, the Purchasing Office will obtain the necessary approval and keep it on file.
+- Subcontracts — If the purchase requires government approval of subcontract provisions, Purchasing will obtain the necessary approval and keep on file.

 - Screening Levels — The department making the purchase must screen for items of equipment costing between $5,000 and $24,999 at the departmental level before purchase, and items at $25,000 and above at the University level.
 Equipment costing less than $5,000 need not be screened.